yalasoo/tp/docs/DeveloperGuide.md

 * 3a.
 No contact matches the information.
     *    3a.1 LittleLogBook requests for valid input.
          Use case resumes at step 3.
+* 3b.
+Contact is a colleague.
+    *    3b.1 LittleLogBook requests for valid input.
+         Use case resumes at step 3.
+* 3c.
+Date provided is before student's born date.
+    *    3c.1 LittleLogBook requests for valid input.
+         Use case resumes at step 3.
+* 3d.
+Date provided is beyond today's date.
+    *    3d.1 LittleLogBook requests for valid input.
+         Use case resumes at step 3.
 </div>